-- (1) If a member organization or covered person does not meet the eligibility or qualification standards set forth in the Exchange's Rules, Exchange staff may provide written notice to such covered person or member organization stating that the failure to become eligible or qualified will result in a suspension or cancellation of membership or a suspension or bar from associating with any member organization. - (2) If a member organization or covered person does not meet the prerequisites for access to services offered by the Exchange or a member organization thereof or cannot be permitted to continue to have access to services offered by the Exchange or a member organization thereof with safety to investors, creditors, members, or the Exchange, Exchange staff may provide written notice to such member organization or covered person limiting or prohibiting access to services offered by the Exchange or a member organization thereof.
+- (1) If a member organization or covered person does not meet the eligibility or qualification standards set forth in the Exchange's Rules, Exchange staff may provide written notice to such member organization or covered person stating that the failure to become eligible or qualified will result in a suspension or cancellation of membership or a suspension or bar from associating with any member organization or ATP Holder. - (2) If a member organization or covered person does not meet the prerequisites for access to services offered by the Exchange or a member or member organization thereof or cannot be permitted to continue to have access to services offered by the Exchange or a member or member organization thereof with safety to investors, creditors, members or member organizations, or the Exchange, Exchange staff may provide written notice to such member organization or covered person limiting or prohibiting access to services offered by the Exchange or a member or member organization thereof.

 Except as provided below, Exchange staff shall serve the member organization or covered person with such notice in accordance with Rule 9134.
-A copy of a notice under this Rule that is served on a covered person associated with a member organization also shall be served on such member organization.
+A copy of a notice under this Rule that is served on a covered person associated with a member organization or ATP Holder also shall be served on such member organization or ATP Holder.
 When counsel for the member organization or covered person, or other person authorized to represent others under Rule 9141 agrees to accept service of such notice, then Exchange staff may serve notice on counsel or other person authorized to represent others under Rule 9141 as specified in Rule 9134.